Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Postulate of Materialism---Or Two Postulates Instead?

 \begin{rmk}In general topos theory, the subobjects (monics) of the internal subobject-classifier $\Omega$ form a class of arrows $\Hom(\Omega, \Omega)$ as much as the global elements of $\Omega$, that is, the arrows $1 \to \Omega$, corresponds to the subobjects of $1$.
 For any object $U$ there are also the subobjects $U^{*}\Omega$ corresponding to arrows $U \to \Omega$, so called \textit{generalised points} whereas the localic theory of $T$-sets fails to resonate with such generalisation.
 Therefore, the designation of $T$ as a set of global points is possible \textit{only} for Grothendieck-topoi that support generators. \end{rmk}

 \begin{rmk} Obviously, if one works on an elementary topos $\Es$ which is not defined over $\sets$ (contrary to the case of Grothendieck-topoi), nothing guarantees that the axiom SG would imply the topos to be a locale.
 The implication is valid only when $\Es$ is a Grothendieck-topos in the first place.
-The axiom SG could thus be taken as an alternative, 'weak' version of the 'postulate of materialism', whilst then the Grothendieck-condition, in addition, would make it strong.
-But because this alternative weak condition would then not entail such a 'materialisation' morphism $\gamma: \Es \to \sets$ to exists, nothing would make this postulate 'materialist'.
-Therefore one can rather safely articulate the two versions of the 'postulate of materialism' in the hierarchical order which they take in the regime of Grothendieck-topoi as long as one remembers to avoid such a hierarchical designation when discussing elementary topos theory --- and the distinct postulates of atomism and weak materialism --- in general. \end{rmk}
+The axiom SG could thus be taken as an alternative but incomplete version of the 'postulate of materialism', whereas the Grothendieck-condition together makes it strong or constitutive in Badiou's sense.
+But because SG alone does not guarantee the existence of the materialization morphism $\gamma: \Es \to \sets$, we can say that the strong postulate of materialism is SG \textit{when} the weak condition already applies.
+In other words, it makes sense to treat the two versions of the postulate in a hierarchical fashion so that one is contained in the other. \end{rmk}